edwar7777/edwar7777.github.io/README.md

 The NAT runs on a workstation with FreeBSD or Linux.
 Routed or Bridged network is not preferred in order to make the clients invisible from the intranet.

-After NAT, the source port usually >=1024, while NFS server may not allow such source ports for security.
+After NAT, the source port usually >=1024, while NFS server may allow only priviledged source ports (port<1024).

 ## Approaches